ag-rust/local-gui-seed-gotham/README.md

 * ~~no easy way of distributing binaries of the program: There are multiple binaries to distribute and the `.html` and `.css` files for loading the gui need to be distributed.
-Currently you need to download the repository to start the program.~~ Solved with rust_embed.
+Currently you need to download the repository to start the program.~~ Solved with rust-embed.
 * ~~The user has to manually open a browser window and point it to the server:
-This could be solved by just starting a browser and passing it the server url before starting the server.~~ Solved with webkit.
+This could be solved by just starting a browser and passing it the server url before starting the server.~~ Solved with webview.
 * No concurrency handling: If a user opens the gui in multiple browser tabs the gui state won't be synchronized, the server also doesn't expect this to happen.
 Because this isn't a concern for traditional GUIs too, this will always be the case.